NieneB/InternshipReport/index.md

   <figcaption> All fields with a field name. </figcaption>
 </figure>

 From the *Rijksdients voor Cultureel Erfgoed* of the Netherlands a dataset with living field-names in Drenthe was supplied.
-This data contains field geometries that have a field-name, a name or toponym given to the plot or area by the people living in the neighborhood from around 1830.
+This data contains field geometries that have a field-name, a name or toponym given to the plot or area by the people living in the neighbourhood from around 1830.
 These field-names were derived from studies by Naarding and Wieringa, together with het *Drenthse Archief* and *het Meertens-Instituut*.
 Old toponyms on old maps, tell us a lot, but here they used another source; the memory of the local inhabitants, where generation after generation the field names keep on living.
 The polygons where drawn by hand or the names were assigned to plots from the cadastre maps from 1830.

 These field-names contain a lot of information about how the landscape used to look.
 Because most field-names are based on their direct environment.
 The most important factors influencing the forming of field-names are ; natural relief, natural water and the vegetation structure.
 (Spek et al., 2009)
 This information is highly important for nature conservation and heritage preservation.
 (Spek et al., 2009)